 - Place the cashew nuts in a medium bowl and pour cold water to cover them.
 Cover the bowl and leave it for 6-8 hours.

 - Drain the cashew nuts and place them in a food processor or a high speed blender.
-Add 1 tbsp maple syrup, vanilla and 1 tbsp milk and blend for few seconds .
+Add 1 tablespoon maple syrup, vanilla and 1 tablespoon milk and blend for few seconds .
 Add the rest of the milk, if necessary and keep blending until smooth: the mixture should be like a puree but not too thin.

 - Prepare 2 or 3 glasses.